Gength/BIAI/pipeline.md

 ### Solutions
 + Implement a model which can handle sparse adjacency matrix, not solved yet.
 + select specific nodes from adjacency matrix, such as the nodes with top-k highest degree (chosen).
-+ Use spectural clustering to merge nodes into super nodes, the connectivity will become 0~1. 谱聚类可能会改变图的拓扑结构，例如将多个节点合并成一个超节点，从而破坏了原始的节点顺序（而节点顺序是论文强调的重要信息）。因此，使用谱聚类可能会损害模型性能。
++ Use spectral clustering to merge nodes into super-nodes (connectivity becomes 0~1).
+Note: Spectral clustering may alter graph topology (e.g., merging multiple nodes into a super-node), destroying the original node order (which the paper emphasizes as important).
+Thus, using spectral clustering may compromise model performance.
-+ 删除孤立节点，压缩邻接矩阵，减少计算量。孤立节点在图中没有连接关系，删除后可以减少计算复杂度，但可能会丢失一些信息。
++ Remove isolated nodes and compress adjacency matrices to reduce computation.
+Isolated nodes have no connections; removing them reduces computational complexity but may lose information.

 # TODO
-1. 在数据集预处理阶段就删除孤立节点，压缩邻接矩阵，减少计算量。
++ Remove isolated nodes during dataset preprocessing to compress adjacency matrices and reduce computation
-2. 实现一个可以处理稀疏邻接矩阵的模型。
++ Implement a model capable of handling sparse adjacency matrices
-3. 实现BERT4里面的 block inside graph task (BIG) and graph classification task (GC)
++ Implement BERT4's tasks:
-   - BIG task tries to make the model judge whether two nodes exist on the same graph.
+   - **Block Inside Graph (BIG)**: tries to make the model judge whether two nodes exist on the same graph.
-   - GC makes the model to classify blocks in different platforms, different architectures, or different optimization options.
+   - **Graph Classification (GC)** makes the model to classify blocks in different platforms, different architectures, or different optimization options.